lmolkova/correlation/flat_request_id.md

 ## Non-hierarchical Request-Id example
 1. A: service-a receives request
-  * scans through its headers does not find.
+  * scans through its headers does not find Request-Id.
   * generates a new one: `abc`
   * adds extra property to CorrelationContext `Id=123`
   * logs event that operation was started along with `Request-Id: abc`, `Correlation-Context: Id=123`